 Tigers are charismatic animals and have bedazzled the World.
 Hence photographers always seek an opportunity to film or photograph the magnificent predator in their natural environment.
-Like any other subject tigers offer a major challenge.
-In spite of large size they are very illusive and camouflage easily.
-They are difficult to locate by their peripatetic nature.
-They live in habitats which comprise of tall grass, dense foliage and often found in an inaccessible terrain and many times the light conditions are poor.
+Like any other subject, tigers offer a major challenge.
+In spite of large size, they are very illusive, and camouflage easily.
+They are difficult to locate because of peripatetic nature.
+They live in habitats which comprise of tall grass, dense foliage, and often found in an inaccessible terrain, and many times the light conditions are poor.

 Truly an esoteric destination tucked away in the confines of remote Central India.
-Saturated with ancient monuments in form of idols, stable, temples and a fort in ruins makes tiger photography at Bandhavgarh is enchanting as well as fulfilling.
-Relatively smaller in area than some reserves the National Park boasts of high density of tigers.
+Saturated with ancient monuments in form of idols, stable, temples, and a fort in ruins which makes tiger photography at Bandhavgarh enchanting as well as fulfilling.
+Relatively smaller in area than some reserves, the National Park boasts of high density of tigers.

 The reserve comprises of mixed moist dry deciduous tropical forests, marshy grasslands, bamboo, Sal, and aquatic systems in form of rivulets, streams, ponds, and water holes.
 The undulating cliffs or table top mountains are unique to Bandhavgarh.
 The diverse habitats accords opportunity to photograph the big cats in different ecosystems and settings while on expedition at Bandhavgarh.

 The Kipling Country boasts of more than 100 tigers.
 It is home to many species of mega fauna especially the hard ground swamp deer.
 It's successful conservation has brought laurels to the reputation of Kanha National Park.
 The park conserves other animals like the illusive leopard, sloth bear, bison, deer, wild dog, rhesus macaque, langur, wild boar, wolf, Nilgai, chevrotain, jackal and nocturnal animals like the fox, civet and porcupine.